Three Top Stories from Home and Away

 Mainstream marijuana looks to receive a huge U.S. boost.
 Recreational marijuana sales will launch in three states next year, including California.
 Strains such as grimace og will be available to purchase from many legal sellers of marijuana as soon recreational marijuana becomes fully legalized.

-THC products are already for sale in five states, but the addition of a legal retail marijuana market in California, with its massive economy and population, will dramatically change the recreational-meets-retail landscape.
+THC products are already for sale in five states and it is easy to order thc online, but the addition of a legal retail marijuana market in California (with its massive economy and population) will dramatically change the recreational-meets-retail landscape.

 CNN reports the move to not only require stockpiling marijuana, but negotiating hurdles on the state and local level for licensing, zoning, taxation and other issues.
 California is aiming to open retail marijuana stores by January 1, Massachusetts and Maine plan to open stores next summer.